Julia Davis: Career

-1998–2006: Career beginnings, Human Remains and Nighty Night
+1998–2000: Career beginnings

-Davis decided to become a comedienne after a long illness.
-She secured her first comedy commission, Five Squeezy Pieces, from BBC Radio 4 in 1998.
+Davis decided to become a comedian after her long illness.
+Davis also cites Julie Walters in Acorn Antiques as giving her the confidence to pursue a career in comedy.
+She was influenced by Steve Coogan and Chris Morris.

+She joined a local drama group in Bath, where she met Jane Roth.
+Davis and Roth left the group and started a comedy double-act The Sisters of Percy.
+They did around six shows around Bath and Glastonbury.
+When Davis was around 25/26, she and Roth both joined an improv troupe, which included Welsh radio DJ (now actor and comedian) Rob Brydon, and comedian and actress Ruth Jones.
+The group also included actor Toby Longworth and his then-girlfriend radio producer Liz Ansty.
+Ansty was making a show called Five Squeezy Pieces for BBC Radio 4,' which she got Davis involved with.
 The series was an all-female sketch comedy show, with Meera Syal, Arabella Weir, Maria McErlane, and Claire Calman.

-She first appeared on television in 1998 in the BBC sketch show Comedy Nation.
-During their radio sketch series Five Squeezy Pieces, Arabella Weir introduced Davis to Arthur Mathews and Graham Linehan who cast her as a regular cast member in the television sketch show Big Train (1998).
-Her career gained a further boost in 1998 after she sent a tape of various characters to Steve Coogan, who invited her to write for and participate in his shows during his 1998 national tour.
-Chris Morris, director of the Big Train pilot, cast her for his 1997–1999 radio series Blue Jam, its successor March–April 2000 TV show Jam, and Brass Eye.
-Davis went on to appear in many comedy television shows including I'm Alan Partridge, I Am Not an Animal, Dr. Terrible's House of Horrible, Ideal and Nathan Barley.
+Davis first appeared on television in the BBC sketch show Comedy Nation (1998).
+Arabella Weir introduced Davis to Arthur Mathews and Graham Linehan who placed her as a regular cast member in the television sketch show Big Train (1998), the pilot episode of which was directed by Chris Morris.
+Chris Morris then cast her for his 1997–1999 radio series Blue Jam, its successor March–April 2000 TV show Jam, and Brass Eye.
+As a result of her introductions to various people in television and sending videotapes of her sketches to the BBC, in 1998, her agent sent a tape of various characters to Steve Coogan, he invited her to write for and participate in his shows during his 1998 national tour.

+Davis went on to appear in many comedy television shows including Dr. Terrible's House of Horrible (2001), I'm Alan Partridge (2002), I Am Not an Animal (2004), Ideal (2005) and Nathan Barley (2005).

+Human Remains (2000)

 In November 2000, Human Remains, a dark comedy television series produced by Steve Coogan's production company Baby Cow, co-written by and co-starring Rob Brydon and Davis, debuted on BBC Two.
+It was produced by Alison MacPhail.

-In the six-part series, Brydon and Davis played six different couples talking to camera about their unusual relationships.
-The last episode of The Office features Davis, who is heard on the phone as the voice of a woman from a dating agency in conversation with David Brent.
-Davis also appeared in 2003 film Love Actually.
+The series consisted of six fake documentaries (across six episodes), where Brydon and Davis played six different couples talking to camera about their unusual relationships.
+The scripts were mostly written through improvisation.

+Davis won the Royal Television Society Award for Best Performance for the series.
+The Guardian said the series is "one of the best comedies of the past 10 years, though it hardly ever gets the recognition it deserves".